 The history of Black people is complex, intriguing, triggering, and traumatizing.
 It began when we were transplanted from our native land and forced to build America from the ground up.
 From slavery to segregation to our now “free” world, we’ve endured so much pain that’s been transmuted into resilience.
-Despite our long tumultuous history, we’re still striving for the ability to exist in the same way that our Caucasian counterparts do.
+Despite our long, tumultuous history, we’re still striving for the ability to exist in the same way that our Caucasian counterparts do.

 Our need for equality shows up every time an unarmed person of color is murdered by law enforcement.
-On the wake of the Derrick Chauvin trial, the world is wondering why a jury is needed to determine the fate of a man who was caught murdering George Floyd in broad daylight on camera.
+In the wake of the Derrick Chauvin trial, the world is wondering why a jury is needed to determine the fate of a man who was caught murdering George Floyd in broad daylight on camera.
 During this trial, I intentionally decided to disconnect from the media.
-In general, I think re-traumatizing myself by watching movies about slavery, or documentaries about racism is counterproductive.
+In general, I think re-traumatizing myself by watching movies about slavery or documentaries about racism is counterproductive.
 Because I knew that watching this trial would be a trigger for me, I decided to skip the entire thing to preserve my mental health.

-Detaching from trauma doesn’t mean that we don’t care, but it allows us to tend to our own mental well-being before we take on the emotional weight of being a Black person in today’s world.
+Detaching from trauma doesn’t mean that we don’t care, but it allows us to tend to our mental well-being before we take on the emotional weight of being a Black person in today’s world.
 Advocacy and awareness are important, but how effective can you be if you’re mentally drained?
-We spoke to a few licensed mental health professionals who explain the importance of turning off the television and focusing on self to help preserve your mental health.
+We spoke to a few licensed mental health professionals who explained the importance of turning off the television and focusing on self to help preserve your mental health.

 Psychotherapist Felicia Fdyfil-Horne says take a step back, but make sure you take time to process.
-“As we all are experiencing collective grief, it is important to step back, process and take the time to grieve when needed.
+“As we all are experiencing collective grief, it is important to step back, process, and take the time to grieve when needed.
 Give yourself permission to detach, reset, and rest.”